Provable Acceleration for Diffusion Models under Minimal Assumptions: Problem formulation

 \subsection{Assumptions}

-\paragraph{Score function estimation.}
+\paragraph*{Score function estimation.}

 In practical applications, the true score functions $(s_t^\star)_{t\in[T]}$ are unknown and must be learned based on samples drawn from the target distribution.
 The estimation of the score functions, known as score matching \citep{hyvarinen2005estimation,vincent2011connection}, is typically accomplished by minimizing the $L^2(p_{X_t})$ loss via neural networks \citep{song2020score}.
 Given these score estimates $(s_t)_{t\in[T]}$, we can then start from $Y\sim\cN(0,I_d)$ and implement a discretized reverse process.

 This approach motivates our analysis under the assumption of $L^2$-accurate score estimates across all time steps. \begin{assumption} The score estimates $(s_t)_{t\in[T]}$ for the score functions $(s_t^\star)_{t\in[T]}$ satisfy

 \end{assumption}